NEUROFUSIONInc/fusion/fusionMobile/README.md

 - switch storage to sqlite

-  - create tables
+  - (done) create tables

     - prompts,
     - prompt_responses

-  - logic to save & read from tables
+  - (done) logic to save prompts & read from tables

+  - logic to trigger notifications based on prompt values

+  - logic to save prompt responses & read

+  - delete logic for prompts

   - migrate data for existing
     - prompts
     - prompt_responses

-- don't allow to have duplicate prompts
+- don't allow to have prompts with duplicated `promptText`

 ## Planned Releases